 Honor to the best

 Uesugi-jinja is dedicated to one of the bravest warriors that ever lived, Uesugi Kenshin.
-Sent to a Buddist monastery as a child because his father did not favor him, Uesugi was called home by his brother and became the latter's chief general at the age of 16.
+Sent to a Buddhist monastery as a child because his father did not favor him, Uesugi was called home by his brother and took over the reigns of the family at age of 19.